 In independent studies, research at both Stanford University and the University of Southern California has proven that interactive characters:

-It takes a unique company to create a unique product, and the new IDAvatars certainly fits the description.
+It takes a unique company to create a unique product, and the new iDAvatars certainly fits the description.
 With key players spread across the globe, from Los Angeles to Edmonton, Lisbon to Bristol to Colorado Springs, the disciplines, cultures and personalities are as diverse as the time zones.
-Our clients are equally diverse, from the U.S. Department of Veterans Affairs to Toys “R” Us, Lockheed Martin to the University, intel to Bayer Pharmaceuticals and Novo Nordisk, and the list continues.
+Our clients are equally diverse, from the U.S. Department of Veterans Affairs to Lockheed Martin and Intel to Bayer Pharmaceuticals, the list goes on.

 What holds everything together is dedication to a shared goal — to integrate empathy into cognitive computing, and to create genuinely caring avatars who can build trusting, enduring relationships.